dank8/MinimumViableOperate/src/org/gnu/sed-mvo.md

 ```

 ## DESCRIPTION
-A working example of the minimum syntax values necessary for successful execution of gnu `sed` package.
+A working example of the minimum syntax values necessary for successful execution of gnu `sed` package. `sed` includes a fully featured scripting language [sed, gnu.org, 2023][4].

+### Installation
+- na, installed with various linux kernels

+### Substitute invoke
-This example will demonstrate `sed` substituting characters retreived from a file.
+This example will demonstrate sed(1) substitute command, replace text characters retreived from a file.

 - *[OPTIONS]* will include `-E` as pattern being used are  [POSIX regexp, gnu.org, 2023][2] , not [Glob Wildcard, gnu.org, 2023][5]
 - *[SCRIPT]* is the command to be executed against each line of the Stream (line separators are `\r\n` or `\n), the subbsitution text command sytnax: